twome/pinguno/docs/bugs.md

 ## Listing bugs here in lieu of a proper bug tracker format/app, so this is portable to different repo/project systems

+- [breaking] subprocesses do not auto-exit after losing their parent, so if the parent exits without properly cleaning up its children, then the subprocesses run ad infinitum

 - [breaking] we store entire sessions in-memory rather than streaming them to files
 	- this rules out long-term logging until fixed